Five Little Roosters (Y8+)

 The rooster’s crow says, “I’m the best… so come and get my genes!”

 Caution!
-This song features some serious poultry mayhem and is NOT recommended for very young listeners accustomed to having all baby animals return home safely, because for very young humans this message of safety is important.
-Sadly, though, nature often has other plans for young animals; so one reproductive strategy is to make lots of babies in the hope that a few of each generation (the ones with the best combination of genes, environment, and luck) will survive long enough to reproduce themselves.
+This song features some serious poultry mayhem and is NOT recommended for very young listeners accustomed to having all baby animals return home safely, because for very young humans that message of safety is important.
+Sadly, though, nature often has other plans for young animals; so one reproductive strategy is to make lots of babies in the hope that a few of each generation (the ones with the best combination of genes, environment, and luck) will survive long enough to reproduce.
 Other species (the foxes in the song, for example) use a different strategy by having fewer babies but investing more time and energy in their care.

 Here are some academic content standards from the NGSS addressed by this song, noting that most states' science standards are very similar to the NGSS:

 3-LS4-3.
 Construct an argument with evidence that in a particular habitat some organisms can survive well, some survive less well, and some cannot survive at all.